-For the 2008 §305(b) Water Quality Assessment Report, MDEQ assessed approximately 30% (8,172 miles) of Mississippi's total 27,463 miles of perennial streams and rivers for one or more uses.
-The status of water quality on the remaining 70% (19,264miles) of the state's perennial rivers and streams is unknown.
+For the 2010 §305(b) Water Quality Assessment Report, MDEQ assessed approximately 14% (3,588 miles) of Mississippi's total 26,379 miles of perennial streams and rivers for one or more uses.
+The status of water quality on the remaining 86% (22,379 miles) of the state's perennial rivers and streams is unknown.
+MDEQ collected monitoring data at more than 355 sites in the state (Figure 2).

 The low percentage of assessed waters relative to the total stream and river mileage in the state is not an indication of MDEQ's lack of monitoring efforts.
-In fact, for this reporting period, MDEQ monitored 71% of the state's 1,292 12-digit watersheds. monitoring efforts entailed data collected at more than 895 sites in the state (Figure 2).
-However, the mathematical calculation of miles monitored/assessed is surprisingly low when compared to the total miles of water resources in the state.
+The mathematical calculation of miles monitored/assessed is surprisingly low when compared to the total miles of water resources in the state.
 The resulting assessed mileage is not an accurate depiction of the amount of importance MDEQ places on monitoring the state's surface water resources.
 It is more a factor of the amount of water resources in the state, available resources, and limitations recommended by USEPA §305(b) guidance on assigning assessed mileage to a monitoring station.
-Mississippi's situation attests, it is not practical for a state to monitor all waters for a comprehensive assessment when the state has 83,674 miles of streams and rivers.
+As Mississippi's situation attests, it is not practical for a state to monitor all waters for a comprehensive assessment when the state has 82,154 miles of streams and rivers.
 MDEQ recognizes the need for a combination of monitoring and assessment approaches to address this situation in future assessments.
 One such tool is probability-based monitoring surveys.
-This is a more cost-effective and efficient way to produce a statistical estimate, of known confidence, describing the condition of a resource based on a random sampling design.
+This is a more costeffective and efficient way to produce a statistical estimate, of known confidence, describing the condition of a resource based on a random sampling design.
 Recommended by USEPA for §305(b) assessments, a state can assess 100% of its waters utilizing a probabilistic approach.
 MDEQ is currently using this methodology as part of the Mississippi Coastal Assessment Program and is planning to expand the probabilistic approach to the state's freshwater resources.
+In 2008, MDEQ re-focused monitoring efforts and significantly increased routine monitoring through the Ambient Networks and Program Support Monitoring.
+Data from these efforts will be available for the 2012 §305(b) assessment.